k0r1g/k0r1g/README.md

 *2021*
 - Built an LSTM that beat clinical alarms in predicting medical emergencies.
-- At Oxford's CHI Lab used NHS maternal health data and UPMC hopsital records to build ML models for early risk detection.
+- At Oxford's CHI Lab used NHS maternal health data and UPMC hopsital records to build time-series ML models for early risk detection.
 - Graduated Oxford University with a BA/MEng in Information Engineering.